 "It's difficult.
 The princess's guards will send you away, for sure.
 I shall see what I can do," the crow promised before he flew away.
 In the evening, he returned: "My fiancée, the princess's pet crow who lives at the castle, will let us in through the back door."

 Gerda hastened to the royal castle, where the fiancée crow really stood there waiting by the back door, that stood ajar.
-Right when Gerda was about to sneak up the spiral staircase, some soldiers passed by on horseback.
+Right when Gerda was about to sneak up the spiral staircase, lantern in hand, some soldiers passed by on horseback.
 But both men and horses were merely like twilight shadows.
 "These are dreams," the crows explained.
 "Things that the sleepers within the castle are dreaming of."

 In the end, Gerda found the royal bedchamber.
 There stood two beds; in one of them lay the princess, and in the other, a head of messy hair popped up from the covers.
 Gerda pulled the covers off the sleeping lad.
 Then, she saw that it was not Kai at all, but a young prince.